auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We mostly need to invest work and energy into our voluntary actions to make ourselves as happy as we desire.
 We must choose to prioritize our health with a focus on balancing our needs in life.

-Recognize and accept that happiness and well-being are not a destination to reach and rest at but you must continually strive for and renew.
+Recognize and accept that happiness and well-being are not a destination to reach and rest at but must continually strive for and renew.

 A short story on controlling emotions:

 ---

 A monk asked their master how to control their own emotions.
-The master told the monk to go down to the ocean and stop the waves from crashing.
-Accustomed to strange challenges, the monk went down to the ocean and tried to stop the waves by punching and kicking.
+The master told the monk to go to the ocean and stop the waves from crashing.
+Accustomed to strange challenges, the monk faced the open ocean and tried to stop the waves by punching and kicking.
 The waves did break in some parts, but the monk was still pushed over and tumbled by the strong waves.
-The monk tried many techniques including going under or over the waves, but the waves kept coming.
+Nothing the monk tried stopped the waves.

 Emotions are like waves.
 Sometimes they are pleasant and gentle.
 Sometimes we can ignore them.
 Sometimes the waves are so powerful they threaten to destroy us.